Create/Edit/Copy Tool Dialog

 Select an existing group from the list.

-To create a new group, simply type its name in the list.
+To create a new group, type its name in the list.

 The tool description (optional).

 The path to the executable file to be run.
-Use to select the file, Insert macro to open the Macros dialog to select a macro.
+Click to select the file or to open the Macros dialog to select a macro.

 (Macros are resolved at runtime and let you specify context information such as currently selected file, your project source paths, and so on)

 The arguments to be passed to the program the way you'd specify them on the command line.
-Use Insert macro to open the Macros dialog to select a macro.
+Click to open the Macros dialog to select a macro.

 When specifying the arguments, follow these rules:

 The path to the current working directory for the program.
-Use to select the directory, Insert macro to open the Macros dialog to select a macro.
+Click to select the directory, or to open the Macros dialog to select a macro.

 Synchronize files after execution